Publications

 (with Konhee Chang, Nick Tsivanidis, and Nathaniel Young).

 What does a migrant influx imply for the welfare of both urban incumbents and the migrants themselves, and what policies are most effective for relieving the associated problem of congestion?
-Using call detail records (CDR) for the universe of cellphone transactions made on one of Jordan’s largest operator’s network from mid-2015 until the present, we document patterns of migration into Amman at high spatial and temporal frequency.
-We use administrative data available between the mid-2000s to mid-2010s to examine the effects of the migrant influx on city structure.
+Using administrative data, call detail records (CDR) for the universe of cellphone transactions made on one of Jordan’s largest operator’s network from mid-2015 until the present and a linked survey we conducted, we document patterns of migration into Amman at high spatial and temporal frequency and examine the effects of the migrant influx given city structure.